 Go to Setup.

-If the user has no license assigned, he can't generate documents.
+If the user has no license assigned, they can't generate documents.

 There is also fair usage in place for every user.